Glordim/Topy/README.md

-Topy
+topy
 ====

-Topy is a like pocessus manager for GNU/Linux.
-It is launch on a term.
+topy is an interactive process viewer for GNU/Linux. (in terminal)